kurisaW/PSE51-docs/pse51/setjmp/README.md

-# setjmp

-## Name

-setjmp - set jump point for a non-local goto
+# setjmp - set jump point for a non-local goto

 ## Synopsis